 - Depositing illegally obtained funds into an offshore bank account

-Any of these activities can be charged as second-degree money laundering (the most common money laundering charged), while charges of money laundering in the first-degree are reserved for those who knowingly initiate, organize, plan, finance, direct, manage, or supervise such activities, in other words, the leaders of money laundering schemes.
+Any of these activities can be charged as second-degree money laundering (the most common charge), while charges of money laundering in the first-degree are reserved for those who knowingly initiate, organize, plan, finance, direct, manage, or supervise such activities, in other words, the leaders of money laundering schemes.

 Under Arizona law, the penalties for money laundering are as follows:

 - First-Degree — Considered a Class 2 felony, first offense punishable by up to 12.5 years in prison, second offense between 4.5 and 23 years in prison, third offense between 10.5 and 35 years in prison.

 - Second-Degree — Considered a Class 3 felony, first offense punishable by up to 8.75 years in prison, second offense between 3.5 and 16.25 years in prison, third offense between 7.5 and 25 Years in prison.

 - Third-Degree — Considered a Class 6 felony, first offense punishable by up to 2 years in prison, second offense between 9 months and 2.75 years in prison, third offense between 2.25 and 5.75 years in prison.

 Federal Money Laundering Charges

 It is worth noting that money laundering can also be a federal offense, in which case the charges and penalties are more severe.
 A federal conviction is punishable by up to 20 years in prison and fines of up to $500,000.
 Moreover, the government can seize or freeze assets such as cash, bank accounts, real estate, automobiles or other property connected to a money-laundering scheme or criminal enterprise.